pjcarreira/software-engineering/eclipse-configurattion/Eclipse Configuration Reference Guide.md

 #Eclipse Configuration Reference Guide
 This guide describes how to properly instal and configure Eclipse for Java development.
-While replicating an Eclipse installion is relatively easy (as easy as copying the Eclipse installation directory to another machine), **replicating the configurations** by all members of a development team is not.
+While replicating an Eclipse installion is relatively easy (as easy as copying the Eclipse installation directory to another machine), **replicating the configurations** by all members of a development team is not a simple task.
 This text aims at documenting a reference Eclipse configuration that can be shared and replicated within a team of programmers.

 ##Step-by-step installation
 Setup the Eclipse Integrated Development Environment

 * [Eclipse Setup](#eclipse_setup)

-Setup the SVN version control and Google plugins
+Setup the SVN version control and Google Toolkit plugins

 * [Eclipse SVN plugin](#svn)
 * [Eclipse Google plugin](#gpe)